way

 (Germanic paganism) A tradition within the modern pagan faith of Heathenry, dedication to a specific deity or craft, Way of wyrd, Way of runes, Way of Thor etc.

-Speed, progress, momentum.
+(nautical) Speed, progress, momentum.

 A degree, an amount, a sense.

-(As the head of an interjectory clause, followed by an infinitive starting with “to”) {{non-gloss|Acknowledges that a task has been done well, chiefly in expressions of sarcastic congratulation.}}
+(US) (Acknowledges that a task has been done well, chiefly in expressions of sarcastic congratulation.)

-(plural only) The timbers of shipyard stocks that slope into the water and along which a ship or large boat is launched.
+The timbers of shipyard stocks that slope into the water and along which a ship or large boat is launched.

 (obsolete) To travel.

-{{lb|en|informal|with comparative or with (too) + adjective}} Much, far, by a great degree.
+(informal) Much, far, by a great degree.

-(attributive) Extreme, far
+(informal) Extreme, far

-(glass) (obsolete) A seventeenth-century unit of Rhenish glass containing 60 bunches.
+(glassblowing, obsolete) A seventeenth-century unit of Rhenish glass containing 60 bunches.

-The letter for the (w) sound in Pitman shorthand.
+The letter for the w sound in Pitman shorthand.